-PERSONAL INJURY and ENVIRONMENTAL HAZARD
+PERSONAL INJURY AND ENVIRONMENTAL HAZARD

-Failure to relieve system pressure could result in personal injury and/or death.
+Failure to follow this warning could result in personal injury or death.

-- 1.Relieve pressure and recover all refrigerant before servicing existing equipment, and before final unit disposal.
-Use all service ports and open all flow-control devices, including solenoid valves. - Federal regulations require that you do not vent refrigerant into the atmosphere.
+Relieve pressure and recover all refrigerant before system repair or final unit disposal.

+Use all service ports and open all flow-control devices, including solenoid valves.

+Federal regulations require that you do not vent refrigerant into the atmosphere.
 Recover during system repair or final unit disposal.